ModelarData/ModelarDB-RS/README.md

 bugfix, and as a new GitHub issue otherwise.

 ## License
-MiniModelarDB is licensed under version 2.0 of the Apache License and a copy of the license is bundled with the program.
+ModelarDB is licensed under version 2.0 of the Apache License and a copy of the license is bundled with the program.